In the upcoming example, we are going to forward the client request to another web page using the shortcut syntax of <jsp:forward> action, such as -

 <jsp:forward page="URL" />

-sent to the web page JspForward.jsp(specified in the action attribute of <form> tag).
+sent over to the web page JspForward.jsp(specified in the action attribute of <form> tag).

 <title>Using JSP config object</title>